 united states christian leadership organization

-The United States Christian Leadership Organization (USCLO) is a comprehensive advocacy and Christian-based religious, organizing, lobbying, commercial, ecclesiastical, educational, social, political, and human rights organization dedicated to achieving racial equality through Christian proclamation and functionally applying it to democracy, capitalism, and religion.
-Our primary desire is to change hearts through penetrating Christian, economic, historical, and sociological conversation and then organizing around those understandings in order to promote a more authentic repentance than what laws offer, since laws can require what the heart resists.
+The United States Christian Leadership Organization (US- CLO) is a comprehensive Christian-based religious, educational, social, and human rights organization dedicated to achieving racial equity through Christian proclamation and functionally applying it to our nation’s social structures and institutions.
+Our primary desire is to change hearts through penetrating discussion and analysis of historical religious, economic, sociological, and scientific knowledge and data—all processed through a Christian-based lens.
+These analyses then work to rebuild human relationship to serve as infrastructure to foster the development of greater human interaction, conversation, and discussion to reach new levels of understandings from which to imagine new social structures and institutions that promote a more authentic repentance than what laws offer, since laws can require what the heart resists.
 Since changed hearts make many laws unnecessary, it is our contention there are enough laws written on the books, just not enough written on our hearts.
-With this in mind it is a changed heart that will ultimately bring equality—not laws—though laws may be needed in the interim to regulate unwanted behavior.
+It is a changed heart that will ultimately bring equality—not laws—though laws may be needed in the interim to regulateunwanted behavior and thwart the devastating effects of unchanged hearts.

 HBCU Oral History Project